ajjitn/vacant-lots-project/README.md

 # vacant-lots-project

-This repository contains all the files and scripts used to generate my senior thesis, Vacant Lot Greening and Crime.
-It combines the below 3 datasets to create one unfied dataset on crime rates around vacant lots and conduct a few analyses of crime rates around greened vacant lots and control vacant lots.
+This repository contains all the files and scripts used to generate my senior thesis.
+It combines the below 3 datasets to create one unfied dataset on crime rates around vacant lots.
+It also conducts a few analyses of crime rates around greened vacant lots and control ungreened vacant lots to see if we can isolate the effects of greening vacant lots on crime.

 Datasets used:
 1) Greened vacant lot data (from the Pennsylvania Horticultural Society's LandCare program)